LeAnn Rimes: 2014–present: Later work and The Masked Singer

-In 2016, Rimes signed with RCA UK and released a cover of Brandi Carlile's "The Story".
-It was included on her fifteenth studio album titled Remnants, which was also issued on RCA.
+In 2016, Rimes signed with RCA UK, an imprint of Sony Music Entertainment, and released a cover of Brandi Carlile's "The Story".
+It was included on her fifteenth studio album titled Remnants.
 First issued in the United Kingdom in 2016, Remnants was later released in the United States in February 2017.
-The disc reached number 15 on the UK Albums Chart and number 88 on the Billboard 200.
-The record received mixed reviews.
-AllMusic concluded that "She may be able to sing just about anything but the album would've been stronger if it had a greater connective thread than sheer skill."
-Meanwhile, Matt Bjorke of Roughstock wrote, "With these 14 fantastic songs, Remnants is easily an early contender for my album of the year."
-The album would also spawn the singles "Long Live Love" and "Love Is Love Is Love".
-Both recordings topped the Billboard Dance Club Songs, becoming her second and third number one Dance hits.
+The album reached number 15 on the UK Albums Chart and number 88 on the Billboard 200.
+The album spawned the singles "Long Live Love" and "Love Is Love Is Love" which topped the Billboard Dance Club Songs chart; "Love Line" was released as the album's final single and peaked at number 5.
+In 2017, Rimes made a cameo appearance in the film Logan Lucky where she sang "America the Beautiful".

 In June 2018, Rimes released Re-Imagined through EverLe Records and the Thirty Tigers label.
-The EP contained five tracks from her back-catalogue that she re-recorded ("Can't Fight the Moonlight", "Blue", "One Way Ticket", "How Do I Live" and "Borrowed").
-The new recording of "Borrowed" featured duet vocals from Stevie Nicks.
+The EP contains five tracks from her back catalogue that she re-recorded.
+Also included was a collaboration with former Fleetwood Mac lead singer Stevie Nicks on a re-recording of "Borrowed".
 Later in 2018, Rimes appeared in the Hallmark original television film titled It's Christmas, Eve.
-She recorded the film's soundtrack of the same name, which was released in October 2018.
-Included were covers of Christmas standards, as well as new recordings she composed with producer Darrell Brown.
-In 2019, Rimes recorded and released her first live album titled Rimes: Live at Gruene Hall.
-A mixture of country, pop and rock covers were featured and were all recorded at Gruene Hall, a venue located in Texas.
+She recorded the film's soundtrack, which was released in October 2018.
+Included were covers of Christmas standards, as well as new recordings composed with producer Darrell Brown.
+In 2019, Rimes released her first live album, Rimes: Live at Gruene Hall.

-In November 2020, Rimes released her seventeenth studio record Chant: The Human & the Holy.
-The project was a change in musical directions, as its 12 tracks were built from chants and daily mantras rather than traditional songs.
-A corresponding health and wellness podcast titled Wholly Human followed around the same time that focused on similar themes.
+In 2020, Rimes competed as "Sun" on the fourth season of the Fox reality singing competition The Masked Singer.
+Her identity was revealed during the season finale on December 16, 2020, where she was declared the winner of the season.
+She was later a guest panelist in the season five finale.
+Darius Rucker also joined her in the show.
+In November 2020, Rimes released her sixteenth studio record Chant: The Human & the Holy.
+Its 12 tracks were built from chants and daily mantras rather than traditional songs.
+A corresponding health and wellness podcast titled Wholly Human followed that focused on similar themes.
 Rimes produced and composed the album with longtime musical collaborator Darrell Brown.
 "As I started meditating I started chanting and singing.
 And as I felt what was coming through needed to come through and felt good, I would press record on my phone and get it down, then expand it from there," Rimes explained of the projects.

-Rimes announced that she will release a new studio album on September 16, 2022 entitled God's Work.